21 New Things to Try in Bed in 2023 (Hot Sex Ideas For Couples!)

 Sharing Wild Fantasies in Bed

-If you want ideas of things to try in bed with your boyfriend or girlfriend, don't overlook the best source of all—asking your boyfriend or girlfriend.
+If you want ideas of things to try in bed with your partner, don't overlook the best source of all — asking your partner what they want!

-Your partner may be ashamed of his or her sexual fantasies, brought up to believe that they were wrong or bad.
+Your partner may be ashamed of his or her sexual fantasies, brought up to believe that they were wrong or bad, or be afraid of you judging them or rejecting them for their desires.

 5. Talk Dirty